About

 What is the Library of Things?

 The Library currently offers a variety of “Things” for Philipstown residents to check out in addition to our traditional print and media collections.
-The majority of items in the Library of Things can be checked out for two weeks at a time and are eligible for up to two renewals if another patron is not waiting on the item.
-Items in this collection are subject to overdue fines of .50/day and a replacement fee if the item is not returned within two weeks of its due date.
+The majority of items in the Library of Things can be checked out for two weeks at a time and are eligible for up to two renewals if another patron is not waiting on the item, but this may vary per item.
+Items in this collection accrue daily late fees and a full replacement fee if the item is not returned within two weeks of its due date.
 A Loan Agreement must be signed on check out and return in person at the Library’s circulation desk.
-Items may not be returned through the outside book drop.
+Items may not be returned through the outside book drop nor at any other library.

 How do I report a problem with the website?